 The baler has a rotor on the front that picks up the grass then wraps it round and round until there is enough grass in the baler to make a bale.
 The baler then ties the bale with something called net wrap to hold it together then the back door opens and the finished bale drops out.

-One of the best but most tiring parts of spring is lambing time, its brilliant to see all the new born lambs but sheep are good at giving birth at the 3 in morning which means you have also got to be there at 3 in the morning just in case they need help in lambing.
+One of the best but most tiring parts of spring is lambing time, its brilliant to see all the newborn lambs but sheep are good at giving birth at the 3 in the morning which means you have also got to be there at 3 in the morning just in case they need help in lambing.

 To put the fertiliser on the crops we either use a crop sprayer or a fertiliser spreader like in the above pictures.
 The fertiliser spreader has a big hopper that holds the fertiliser then it gets dropped onto 2 spinning discs below the hopper that spread the fertiliser 24 metres wide.
-The picture above shows the fertiliser inside the hopper, it looks very similar to salt that you might put on your food.
+The fertiliser in the hopper looks very similar to salt that you might put on your food.

-We have to spray the crops to keep them healthy from infections, It’s very similar to us taking a medicine to keep us healthy when we get poorly.
-We also spray the crops with special nutrients, again similar to us taking a multi vitamin.
+We have to spray the crops to keep them healthy from infections, It’s very similar to us taking medicine to keep us healthy when we get poorly.
+We also spray the crops with special nutrients, again similar to us taking a multivitamin.

 The machine used to put the spray on the crops is called a sprayer, it has a big tank to hold the spray in and then when in the field it sprays it out 24 metres wide using lots of jets like on a water pistol spread across 2 booms which look like wings on an aeroplane.